Help Center

 Features

 Battery life has many variables, like quality of battery and climate to name a couple.
 However, the PerchPopper is engineered to use power efficiently and typical battery life is a year or more.
-In Ohio, the 2 AA batteries used to operate the PerchPopper will last for 16 months.
+In Indiana, the 2 AA batteries used to operate the PerchPopper will last for 16 months.

 At our research farm, just to be safe we change our batteries every 6-months when daylight savings begins and ends.